Garda Síochána reported to Oireachtas over Gaeltacht service

 A report detailing the failure of an Garda Síochána to satisfactorily address the low number of Irish-speaking Gardaí stationed in the Gaeltacht has been lodged with both Houses of the Oireachtas.

 The report was submitted this morning by the Office of an Coimisinéir Teanga Rónán Ó Domhnaill.
-It is only the second time the Oireachtas has been formally notified of a failure by a public body to implement recommendations made following an investigation by An Coimisinéir Teanga.
+It is only the second time the Oireachtas has been formally notified by Ó Domhnaill of a failure by a public body to implement recommendations made following an investigation.

 The report states that An Garda Síochána failed to implement recommendations made following a 2011 investigation into its compliance with legislation designed to ensure the linguistic rights of the public are protected.